microsoft/InsiderDevTour18-MR/README.md

 Now our app is ready to run in HoloLens.
 In the HoloLens we will use the tap gesture to move the drone landing target and then voice commands to fly the drone, map our environment, and finally instruct the drone to find the closest surface beneath it.

-   7. Show video you prepared (backup video is on Teams site if needed)
+   7. Show video you prepared (backup video is in this repo if needed)